Unique markets around the world

 Centuries old, this market holds a significant place in Istanbul’s heart and soul!
 You simply can’t mention The Grand Bazaar without telling of its incredible history.
 Now one of the largest covered markets in the world, it came to life in 1461 when Conqueror, Sultan Mehmed ordered the construction of its two bedestens (domed buildings).
 The perfect hub for hand-painted ceramics, embroaderies, spices, antiques and carpets that all have such cultural value.

 Borough Market is heaven on earth for all you foodies out there!
 Whether you’re after something with some British flare, or some goods imported by neighbouring cultures.
 Borough Market is set to impress.
 Dating back to the year 1014, it’s no wonder this market tends to take its visitors back in time.

 In one way or another, La Boqueria has existed since 1217 offering beautiful Mediterranean cuisine.
 The exotic fruits, vegetable and other Mediterranean ingredients make for an incredible contrast in colour.
 Not only is La Bouqueria a pleasure on the eye, it also offers up some of the best Tapas bars Barcelona has to offer.
 This picturesque marketplace attracts thousands of tourists daily, as it is renowned for its fresh local produce.

 Marché aux Puces de Saint-Ouen, Paris

 This vast flea market is said to be Europe’s largest, and one of the biggest in the world.
-With over 2500 stalls grouped into 15 marchés (markets) it is guaranteed it offers enough to transport you back to where it all begun in beautiful Paris.
+With over 2500 stalls grouped into 15 marchés (markets) it is guaranteed to transport you back to where it all began in beautiful Paris.
 Trinkets, narrow streets and locals galore, what better way to experience French culture.